 Content.
 We bring you a more complete course, using other texts and materials to supplement the basic text.
 We stand firmly on a biblical worldview, but we include content to cover various perspectives thoroughly enough that students won't be surprised when they encounter knowledgeable and persuasive adherents of other perspectives and worldviews.

 Physics.
-We revised our Physics program to make it more rigorous and more dynamic, with demonstrations and more.
+Our Physics program is rigorous and more dynamic, with demonstrations and more.
 We make Physics interesting and attainable for students, as a second lab science or even a third high school science course.

 Anatomy and Physiology.
-A college level Anatomy and Physiology course, taught by a teacher with experience preparing college students for the national exam.
+A college credit course, taught by a teacher with experience preparing college students for the national exam.

 AP Biology.
 Coming in 2016-17.

 AP Chemistry.
 A rigorous advanced Chemistry course with a college-level virtual lab that thoroughly prepares students to do well on the AP Chemistry exam.

 Labs and Lab Reports.
 One of the areas of science where homeschoolers are least prepared for college is experience with labs and formal lab reports.
 We design our courses to prepare a student for formal lab reports in college, through a progression of teaching and examples, evaluated drafts, and final reports that systematically increases student proficiency throughout the course.

 Exams.
 Rather than exams that require students to simply restate facts from the book, our teachers build exams that require understanding and critical thought, and that prepare the student to be confidently ready to do well in college science classes.

 Suggested Science Sequence Here is a diagram showing suggested science tracks for (1) students preparing for a Math/Science degree or medical degree or certification; (2) students preparing for a Humanities or Liberal Arts degree.

 History, Government, Civics, Social Studies, and Social Sciences